Addressing Unconscious Bias Or Implicit Bias As A Therapist

 - Modeling unbiased behavior in therapy sessions

 Talking through your biases with a therapist can be helpful.
 They may be able to see issues or biases that you can't or offer insights into different cultures and experiences.
 Getting help from another therapist can ensure you hold yourself accountable in a non-judgmental and supportive space.
-The self-reflection from therapy can be critical in ensuring you provide the most unbiased and effective care to your patients.
+Self-reflection from therapy can be critical to ensure that you provide the most unbiased and effective care to your patients.

 If talking about your biases face-to-face feels uncomfortable, or if you don't have much time in your schedule for your own therapy appointments, consider online therapy.
 With online therapy, you get more flexibility and the ability to attend sessions in a space that feels comfortable to you.